AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 }
 ```

-Client **should** treat errors as "soft" errors (stales) or "hard" (bad nonce computation, job not found etc.).
-Errors in 5xx range are server errors and suggest the miner to abandon the connection and switch to a failover.
+Client **should** treat errors as "soft" errors (stales) or "hard" (bad nonce computation, job not found, etc.).
+Errors in 5xx range are server errors and suggest that the miner abandon the connection and switch to a fail-over.

 ### Hashrate
-Most pools offer statistic informations, in form of graphs or by API calls, about the calculated hashrate expressed by the miner while miners like to compare this data with the hashrate they read on their devices.
-Communication about parties of these informations have never been coded in Stratum and most pools adopt the method from getWork named `eth_submitHashrate`.
+Most pools offer statistic information, in form of graphs or by API calls, about the calculated hashrate expressed by the miner.
+Miners like to compare this data with the hashrate they read on their devices.
+This information has never been coded in Stratum and most pools adopt the method from getWork named `eth_submitHashrate`.

 In this document we propose an official implementation of the `mining.hashrate` request.
 This method behaves differently when issued from client or from server.

-#### Client communicates it's hashrate to server.
+#### Client sends its hashrate to the server
 ```json
 {
   "id" : 1,